 The research utilizes rigorous experimental bioassays and cutting-edge molecular techniques.
 By cloning and expressing recombinant proteins—specifically CsinCPI-2 and GFP—the researchers administer biological interventions to D. citri via specialized feeding membranes.
 The physiological impact is monitored through several advanced processes:

 The initiative is spearheaded by academic luminaries and scientific experts from UFSCar and Fundecitrus, including noted researcher Fabrício José Jaciani, a specialist in agricultural microbiology and genomics.
-As an , this group bridges the gap between fundamental molecular biology and applied agricultural defense, serving as a foundational pillar for the global citrus industry.
+As an Academic and Scientific Pioneer, this group bridges the gap between fundamental molecular biology and applied agricultural defense, serving as a foundational pillar for the global citrus industry.